Wilmeth Sidat-Singh

-Wilmeth Sidat-Singh (née William Webb; February 13, 1918 – May 9, 1943) was a U.S. Army Air Corps officer with the Tuskegee Airmen, and an American basketball and football player who was subject to segregation in college and professional sports in the 1930s.
+Wilmeth Sidat-Singh (born William Webb; February 13, 1918 – May 9, 1943) was a U.S. Army Air Corps officer with the Tuskegee Airmen, and an American basketball and football player who was subject to segregation in college and professional sports in the 1930s.

 Early life

 His parents were both African-American.
 After the death of his father, Elias Webb (a pharmacist), his mother, Pauline, married Samuel Sidat-Singh, a medical student from India who adopted Wilmeth, giving him his family name.
 After his graduation from Howard University, Dr. Sidat-Singh moved the family to Harlem and set up a family medical practice.

 Wilmeth showed great talent as an athlete and became a basketball star, leading DeWitt Clinton High School to the New York Public High School Athletic League championship in 1934.